MG-RAST/Shock/docs/README.md

 - is a data management system that supports in storage layer operations like quality-control, format conversion, filtering or subsetting.

-- is integrated with S3, IBM's Tivoli TSM storage managment system.
+- is integrated with S3, Microsoft Azure Storage, Google Cloud Storage and IBM's Tivoli TSM storage managment system.

 - supports HSM operations and caching